-\xgy{\textbf{Look back cross-modality neuroimage synthesis.}} \xgy{From the standpoint of evolution, natural image-to-image translation lead the development of cross-modality neuroimage synthesis.
-Inspired by \textit{dictionary learning}~\cite{Aharon2005KSVDA}, Roy~\textit{et al.}~\cite{Roy2013MagneticRI} train two dictionaries where the input image is used to find the similar patches in a source modality dictionary and the corresponding target modality counterpart will be extracted in the target dictionary to generate the desirable modality data.
-The work of Huang~\textit{et al.}~\cite{Huang2016GeometryRJ} improve the quality of cross-modality synthesis by imposing a graph Laplacian constraint in a joint dictionary learning framework.
-Wang~\textit{et al.}~\cite{Wang2017RegionEnhancedJD} synthesize the missing DT images from T1-w scans by learning a region enhanced joint dictionary.
-When \textit{pix2pix}~\cite{Isola2017ImagetoImageTW} is released in 2017, the situation drastically changes.
-Most of supervised cross-modality neuroimage synthesis algorithms adopt the variants of pix2pix.
+\xgy{\textbf{Look back cross-modality neuroimage synthesis.}} \xgy{From the evolution standpoint, natural image-to-image translation leads the development of cross-modality neuroimage synthesis.
+Inspired by \textit{dictionary learning}~\cite{Aharon2005KSVDA}, Roy~\textit{et al.}~\cite{Roy2013MagneticRI} trained two dictionaries where the input image is used to find similar patches in a source modality dictionary and the corresponding target modality counterpart will be extracted from the target dictionary to generate the desirable modality data.
+The work of Huang~\textit{et al.}~\cite{Huang2016GeometryRJ} improves the quality of cross-modality synthesis by imposing a graph Laplacian constraint in a joint dictionary learning framework.
+Wang~\textit{et al.}~\cite{Wang2017RegionEnhancedJD} synthesizes the missing DT images from T1-w scans by learning a region-enhanced joint dictionary.
+When \textit{pix2pix}~\cite{Isola2017ImagetoImageTW} was released in 2017, the situation drastically changed.
+Most supervised cross-modality neuroimage synthesis algorithms adopt variants of pix2pix.
 Maspero~\textit{et al.}~\cite{Maspero2018DoseEO} directly employ pix2pix to synthesize CT scans from MRI.
-The work of Olut~\textit{et al.}~\cite{Olut2018GenerativeAT} synthesize magnetic resonance angiography (MRA) from T1 and T2 with the addition of steerable fiter loss on pix2pix.
-Furthermore, \textit{CycleGAN}~\cite{Zhu2017UnpairedIT} boost the performance of unsupervised cross-modality neuroimage synthesis.
-Hiasa~\textit{et al.}~\cite{Hiasa2018CrossmodalityIS} employ a gradient consistency loss to optimize the edge map of synthesized neuroimage.
-Zhang~\textit{et al.}~\cite{Zhang2018TranslatingAS} propose two segmentation networks to segment the corresponding image modality into semantic labels and provides implicit shape constraints on the anatomy during translation.
-Chen~\textit{et al.}~\cite{Chen2018SemanticAwareGA} propose a similar method with the work of Zhang~\textit{et al.}~\cite{Zhang2018TranslatingAS}.
-The only difference between them is that the segmentation network of Chen~\textit{et al.}~\cite{Chen2018SemanticAwareGA} is trained offline and fixed during image translation network training phase. \textit{\textbf{The inherent properties of medical image are ignored, despite the fact that natural image-to-image translation approaches reveal many insights to cross-modality neuroimage synthesis. }}For instance, Fig.~\ref{fig:existing_dismerit} shows a fail case of CycleGAN~\cite{Zhu2017UnpairedIT} for cross-modality neuroimage synthesis.
-In particular, the lesion region of the target modality (red box of Fake A) cannot be accurately synthesized in comparison to the lesion region of the source modality (red dashed box of Real B), notably for the structural details.
-Hence, there is a need to deeply investigate to characterizing the network architecture for the imaging principle of brain image.}
+The work of Olut~\textit{et al.}~\cite{Olut2018GenerativeAT} synthesizes magnetic resonance angiography (MRA) from T1 and T2 with the addition of a steerable filter loss on pix2pix.
+Furthermore, \textit{CycleGAN}~\cite{Zhu2017UnpairedIT} boosts the performance of unsupervised cross-modality neuroimage synthesis.
+Hiasa~\textit{et al.}~\cite{Hiasa2018CrossmodalityIS} employ gradient consistency loss to optimize the edge map of the synthesized neuroimage.
+Zhang~\textit{et al.}~\cite{Zhang2018TranslatingAS} propose two segmentation networks to segment the corresponding image modality into semantic labels and provide implicit shape constraints on the anatomy during translation.
+Chen~\textit{et al.}~\cite{Chen2018SemanticAwareGA} propose a similar method to the work of Zhang~\textit{et al.}~\cite{Zhang2018TranslatingAS}.
+The only difference between them is that the segmentation network of Chen~\textit{et al.}~\cite{Chen2018SemanticAwareGA} is trained offline and fixed during the training phase of the image translation network. \textit{\textbf{The inherent properties of medical images are ignored even though natural image-to-image translation approaches reveal many insights into cross-modality neuroimage synthesis.}} For instance, Fig.~\ref{fig:existing_dismerit} shows a failed case of CycleGAN~\cite{Zhu2017UnpairedIT} for cross-modality neuroimage synthesis.
+In particular, the lesion region of the target modality (red box of Fake A) cannot be accurately synthesized in comparison to the lesion region of the source modality (red dashed box of Real B), particularly for the structural details.
+Therefore, it is necessary to investigate more deeply to characterize the network architecture for the imaging principle of neuroimages.}